 Not enough red blood, red blood cells, or haemoglobin in the body

 A bulging out of part of the wall of a blood vessel

 Cancer of any type

-If a client/user has had cardiac surgery or has been diagnosed with a heart condition such as uncontrolled hypertension of congestive heart failure, or other heart conditions.
+If a client/user has had cardiac surgery or diagnosed with a heart condition such as uncontrolled hypertension of congestive heart failure, or other heart conditions.

 Causes inflammation in the small intestine) (The inflammation can cause pain and can make the intestines empty frequently, resulting in diarrhoea

 Filtering of the blood to assist the kidneys